airpair/using-twilio-to-advance-the-state-of-wedding-tech/post.md

 ## Using TwiML, The Twilio Markup Language

-Twilio runs off [webhooks](http://en.wikipedia.org/wiki/Webhook), meaning that when someone sends a text message, either an SMS or MMS, to your Twilio number, a server controlled by Twilio sends an HTTP POST request to wherever you specificy with information like the text's body and the phone number sending it in the request's parameters.
+Twilio runs off [webhooks](http://en.wikipedia.org/wiki/Webhook), meaning that when someone sends a text message, either an SMS or MMS, to your Twilio number, a server controlled by Twilio sends an HTTP POST request to wherever you specificy with information like the text's body and the phone number it's coming from in the request's parameters.
 The idea behind this is that you can configure Twilio to send information to your app, and then either respond with TwiML code, which is an XML-like shorthand TwiLio uses to direct certain actions, or by saving the information to your servers and doing whatever you want with it there (or doing both, which is our course of action).

 Let's copy some of the TwiML boilerplate from the Twilio API documentation, just to get things going.